Put the Final Polish on the Project in Eclipse

 After you bring your helloworld plugin into your project, you will add some modules to it to build up a custom menu.
 Each Atlassian product exposes a number of plugin modules.
 There are a set of modules that are common to all plugins and some modules are defined by and specific to the individual applications.
 For example, all products support a servlet plugin module, but only Confluence provides a macro plugin module.
 Later, as you become more knowledgeable, you can create your own modules.

 You need to use just two module types to create your custom menu.
-The finished custom menu will look like the following:

 You use a